Haley Winn

-Haley Maris Winn (born July 14, 2003) is an American professional ice hockey defenceman for the Boston Fleet of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
-She played college ice hockey at Clarkson.
+Haley Maris Winn (born July 14, 2003) is an American professional ice hockey player who is a defender for the Boston Fleet of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
+A three-time World Champion with the United States, Winn won gold medals at the 2023 and 2025 World Championships and a silver medal at the 2024 tournament.
+She also competed at the 2019 and 2020 U18 World Championships, winning silver and gold respectively.